Patrizio Stronati

 Patrizio Stronati (born 17 November 1994) is a professional footballer who plays as a defender for Puskás Akadémia.
 Born in Italy, he represents the Czech Republic national team.

 Club career

-In January 2015, he moved to Austrian Bundesliga side Austria Wien from Baník Ostrava for an undisclosed fee.
+In January 2015, Stronati moved to Austrian Bundesliga side Austria Wien from Baník Ostrava for an undisclosed fee.
 Stronati made his debut for Austria Wien in a 5–2 win against Rheindorf Altach on 21 February 2015.
 He scored in the 86th minute.
+He returned to Baník Ostrava in 2018, signing a four-year contract with his former club.
+He left the club again in June 2021, when he joined Hungarian team Puskás Akadémia.

 International career

 In March 2021, Stronati was called up to the senior Czech Republic squad and was on the bench against Wales.
+He scored on his national team debut, a 5–0 win against the Faroe Islands in November 2022.

 Personal life

 Stronati was born in Italy to an Italian father and Czech mother.